 - Clark Atlanta University

-- Shaw University
+- Xavier University of Louisiana

 - Spelman College

-- Music Business Association
+- Music Business Association (Music biz)

-- American Federation of Musicians
+- American Federation of Musicians (AFM)

-- American Music Therapy Association
+- American Music Therapy Association (AMTA)

-- National Association of Music Industry Professionals
+- National Association of Record Industry Professionals (NARIP)

-- National Association for Music Education
+- National Association for Music Education (NAfME)

+Search for specific scholarships and view those that are currently accepting applications!
 Students should also check with each college or university to see if there are additional scholarships available to study music.